JGL/DiplomaInAppleDevelopment-AutumnWinter2022/README.md

 - Do more than is requested in the brief.
 - Make it personal!
 Add your own graphics, text or other elements to make an app that only you could make.
 Make apps that you want to use.

+## Course Aims and Learning Outcomes

+### Course Aims

+- Introduce Apple development as a complementary technical and creative specialism to your main UAL degree.
+- Develop your skills in Swift coding using Apple, tools and frameworks.
+- Develop computational literacies including an ability to describe the technical requirements of Apple development projects with specialist vocabulary.
+- Enhance your ability to work in multidisciplinary digital teams.
+- Develop computational literacies around Machine leaning approaches and functional AI within the Apple ecosystem.
+- Give you a material understanding of computational technologies.

+### Course Learning Outcomes

+- Produce Apple development outcomes that show both technical and creative accomplishment
+- Code in Swift and understand the different computational conventions associated with this language.
+- Use Apple development tools to prototype and launch apps
+- Prototype and pitch software applications and interactive experiences.
+- Understand the opportunities that exist as the intersection of your creative practice and computing.
+- Collaborate and use collaborative tools to develop creative software applications.

+## Per-Unit Learning Outcomes

+### Block 1 Learning Outcomes

+- **Coding One**: Swift and Swift UI:

+  1. Code application development assets in Swift (Knowledge, Process)
+  2. Demonstrate the use of the Swift GUI frameworks for application development (Knowledge, Process)
+  3. Use Xcode and online repository tools to collaborate and support your development process and manage your code (Knowledge, Process)

+- **Product One**: Team App Design, User Experience Research and Rapid prototyping:

+  1. Describe and communicate an iOS app concept (Knowledge, Communication)
+  2. Employ relevant methods of user research (Enquiry, Process)
+  3. Produce iOS application prototypes (Realisation)

+- **ML One**: Introducing Machine Learning with Core ML.

+  1. Describe how machine learning works in practice (Knowledge)
+  2. Discuss artificial Intelligence as a cultural concept (Enquiry)
+  3. Construct applications with the Core ML framework (Process)

+### Block 2 Learning Outcomes

+Block 2 consists of three units, studied in parallel:

+- **Coding Two**: Further Apple Frameworks.

+  1. Identify how games are developed on iOS (Process)
+  2. Employ game development tools and frameworks for iOS (Enquiry)
+  3. Demonstrate foundational concepts of games design (Knowledge)

+- **Product Two**: Individual App Design and Launch.

+  1. Describe what makes a successful app (Knowledge, Process, Communication)
+  2. Describe the process of launching on the Apple App store (Enquiry)
+  3. Solve common development problems in app production (Realisation)

+- **ML Two**: Making Models with Create ML.

+  1. Describe how to build ML models (Knowledge, Communication)
+  2. Demonstrate how to use the create ML framework (Process)
+  3. Describe approaches to evaluate your model for bias and discrimination (Enquiry)

 ## Thanks

-Thanks to Véronique Bolhuis, Brenda Brierley, Lukas Alperowitz, Lise Hansen, Laura Knight, Abbie Vickress, Filippo Romeo, Herman Ho, Val Toro, Murad Khan, Matthew Plummer Fernandez, Alex Fefegha, Anna Troisi, Ben Kelly, Cathy Hoste, Charlotte Webb, Julia Makivic, Kenneth Lim, Matt Jarvis, Melisa Simpson, Phoenix Perry, Rebecca Fiebrink, Sheldon Brown, Tom Lynch, Eva Wilkinson, Vali Lalioti, Indira Knight, Alice Stewart, Ben Stopher, Mick Grierson, Georgina Capdevila Cano, Alan Warburton, Rebecca Ross, Jaap de Maat, Lauren McCarthy, Kyle McDonald, Jonathan Harris, Zach Lieberman, Jessica Bland, Rick Walker, Graham Bennett, Toby Milner-Gulland, Liam Walsh, Golan Levin, Greg Smith, Mark Lundin, Xiaohan Zhang, Lia, Joshua Goldberg, Rosa Menkman, Daniel Shiffman, Tega Brain, Caitlin Morris, Harri Lewis and Rune Madsen.
+Thanks 🙏🏻 to Abbie Vickress, Laura Knight, Rocio Rey Aloe, Becca Rose, Naho Matsuda, Cheska Lotherington, Véronique Bolhuis, Brenda Brierley, Lukas Alperowitz, Lise Hansen, Filippo Romeo, Herman Ho, Val Toro, Murad Khan, Matthew Plummer Fernandez, Alex Fefegha, Anna Troisi, Ben Kelly, Cathy Hoste, Charlotte Webb, Julia Makivic, Kenneth Lim, Matt Jarvis, Melisa Simpson, Phoenix Perry, Rebecca Fiebrink, Sheldon Brown, Tom Lynch, Eva Wilkinson, Vali Lalioti, Indira Knight, Alice Stewart, Ben Stopher, Mick Grierson, Georgina Capdevila Cano, Alan Warburton, Rebecca Ross, Jaap de Maat, Lauren McCarthy, Kyle McDonald, Jonathan Harris, Zach Lieberman, Jessica Bland, Rick Walker, Graham Bennett, Toby Milner-Gulland, Liam Walsh, Golan Levin, Greg Smith, Mark Lundin, Xiaohan Zhang, Lia, Joshua Goldberg, Rosa Menkman, Daniel Shiffman, Tega Brain, Caitlin Morris, Harri Lewis and Rune Madsen.

+🖖🏻🇬🇧🏴󠁧󠁢󠁷󠁬󠁳󠁿🏴‍☠️🏳️‍🌈🏳️‍⚧️